Tru is dedicated to the exchange of factually verifiable information necessary to address the serious challenges we now face on Earth.

-Tru was born out of an aspiration that began 20 years ago at the Planetwork conference in San Francisco.
-Our focus was global ecology and information technology, but that seminal event attracted everyone from online activists following the WTO protests in Seattle, to techies searching for meaning after the dot.com's had just "dot.bombed".
+Tru began at the Planetwork conference in San Francisco in May 2000.
+Our focus was global ecology and information technology, but that seminal event attracted everyone from online activists after the WTO protests in Seattle, to techies searching for meaning after the dot.com's had "dot.bombed".

-Following the conference a group formed around a shared vision of a global network for civil society – before Facebook and Linkedin.
-We formed LinkTank, an invitational network of 50 tech and media professionals, who met for two years to publish the Augmented Social Network ASN White Paper in 2003.
+A group came together around a shared vision of a global network for civil society – before Linkedin.
+We formed LinkTank, an invitational network of 50 tech and media professionals, who met for two years to publish the Augmented Social Network ASN White Paper in 2003 – before Facebook.

-The Planetwork conferences also launched the “user centric digital identity” community.
-Identity Commons was a fiscal project of Planetwork, which in turn started the Internet Identity Workshop (IIW), a bi-annual “un-conference” where many of the standards and protocols for digital identity were first proposed over the past 13 years.
+Planetwork also launched the “user centric digital identity” community.
+Identity Commons was a fiscal project, which started the Internet Identity Workshop (IIW), a bi-annual “un-conference” where many standards and protocols for digital identity were first proposed over the past 13 years.

 A developer community gathered around the idea of a decentralized network protocol called XDI.
-I served on the board of XDI.org for many years and Victor Grey, who had written one of the first social networks in the 90’s, emerged as a thought leader in the XDI technical development effort.
-However, after almost a decade it became clear that XDI was not a viable approach.
+I served on the board of XDI.org for almost a decade and Victor Grey, who had written one of the first social networks in the 90’s, emerged as a thought leader in the XDI technical development effort.
+But, XDI was ultimately not a viable approach.

-By 2012, I had sold BEC and after the Linkedin IPO hired Victor to build a collaboratively curated media platform.
-While working on that, we had a realization how to finally create the truly decentralized technology required to actually fulfill the XDI vision.
+Following the Linkedin IPO I hired Victor to build a collaboratively curated cross-site media platform.
+While working on that, we realized how to finally create the truly decentralized technology required to fulfill the XDI vision.
 We filed the core patent on JLINC in April 2015, founded Portable Data Corp and began work on the technology stack that was to culminate in Tru.

-JLINC provides cryptographically signed, human-readable, and therefore legally binding, automated data exchange across the internet – with, or without, any blockchain.
-It offers a scalable way to comply with all “personal data rights” laws – from GDPR in the EU to CCPA in California, and all others globally.
+JLINC provides cryptographically signed, human-readable, and therefore legally valid, automated data exchange contracts across the internet – with audit proof written to any combination of logs, ledgers or blockchains.
+It offers a truly decentralized, scalable way to comply with all “personal data rights” laws.

-Tru Social Inc. was originally founded in April 2019 as Carbon Path, a California Benefit Corporation, with both personal data rights and environmental covenants written into its articles of incorporation.
+Tru Social Inc. was originally founded in April 2019 as Carbon Path, a California Benefit Corporation, with both personal data rights and environmental covenants in its articles of incorporation.

-In many domains, starting with the COVID-19 crisis, the world literally needs a new way of “thinking together”, new ways of collaboratively engaging in a deliberative process, where content can be traced to its source, information has real accountability, and we can choose what to disseminate across society-at-large.
-Instead, social media has been fueled by a business model that thrives on circulating disinformation and lies in place of news.
-As the realization of the need for a real alternative burst into the mainstream, it became clear that a general network solution is needed by all sectors, not just for climate, and Tru was born.
+In many domains, including COVID, the world literally needs a new way of “thinking together”, new ways of engaging in a deliberative process, where content can be traced to its source, information has real accountability, and we can choose what to disseminate across society-at-large.
+Social media has instead been fueled by a business model that earns ad revenue by circulating disinformation and lies in place of news.
+As the realization of the need for a real alternative erupted into the mainstream, it was clear that a network solution is needed across all sectors, and Tru was born.

 Founder & CEO

 Serial entrepreneur.
 Early social network visionary, founders shares Linkedin IPO.
-Cofounded the Planetwork conferences.
-Sold cleantech startup BEC in 2011.
+Cofounded Planetwork.
+Sold clean-tech startup BEC in 2011.

 Independent full-stack developer, wrote one of the 1st social networks in 1997.
 Coded first user-centric digital identity and distributed protocol based systems.

-Social movement organizer, VP of Sales at Guayaki Yerba Mate 2014-2018, helped grow $24M to $72M, passion for scaling solutionary systemic change.
+Social movement organizer, VP of Sales at Guayaki Yerba Mate 2014-2018, helped grow sales from $24M to $72M, passion for scaling solutionary systemic change.

 Lead designer.
 Created the JLINC knot & logo, the Tru logo, graphics, icon languages, web design, collateral and product interface.